trin-159/VisionJ/README.md

 # LICENSING

-ImageJ2 is distributed under a
+VisionJ is distributed under a
 [Simplified BSD License](https://en.wikipedia.org/wiki/BSD_licenses);
 for the full text of the license, see [LICENSE.txt](https://github.com/imagej/imagej2/blob/master/LICENSE.txt).